FAIRmat-NFDI/pynxtools/docs/tutorial/build-a-reader.md

 1. Add `import h5py` at the top of `reader.py`
 2. Add `"h5py"` to the `dependencies` list in `pyproject.toml`
-3. Reinstall your plugin: `pip install -e .`
+3. Reinstall your plugin: `uv pip install -e .`
 4. Implement the method body (see the docstring in `reader.py` for hints)

 ### Check your work